nsls-ii-forge/docs/source/creating_packages.rst

 files, the feedstock must be rerendered and changes must be committed and pushed.
 Merge the pull request once all issues are fixed and the build statuses are :raw-html:`<font color="green">green</font>`.

+Once the PR build is finished, the new package or its new version will be uploaded to the `Anaconda Cloud <https://anaconda.org>`_.

 ========================